crownpku/Information-Extraction-Chinese/README.md

 Chinese information extraction, including named entity recognition, relation extraction and more, focused on state-of-art deep learning methods.

-### Each FOLDER within this project is a sub-project with detailed README.md
+### To make clear, this project has several sub-tasks with detailed separate README.md.

 #### [Chinese Relation Extraction by biGRU with Character and Sentence Attentions](https://github.com/crownpku/Information-Extraction-Chinese/tree/master/RE_BGRU_2ATT)